sstaub/NTP3/README.md

 different timezones and daylight saving time (DST).
 This NTP library uses the functions of the time.h standard library.

-The new library was necessary for use on Raspberry Pico W and Pico 2W because there is an internal NTP library in the earlePhilhower arduino-pico core.
+The new library was necessary for use on Raspberry Pico W and Pico 2W because there is an internal NTP library in the earlephilhower arduino-pico core.

 On Espressif (ESP32, ESP8266), the library automatically synchronizes the system RTC with NTP time, making standard C time functions available for use.